muratk3n/thirdwave/en/tweets/2020/week8a.md

 Haha..
 Olmert saz "Netanyahu's English is better than his Hebrew".
 Boom.
 That's the former PM talking abt the sitting PM..
 You need to assimilate into your own country bitch!
-Whaddaya waiting for?

 *2020-2-15 18:12:4*